puppetlabs/puppetserver/documentation/deprecated_features.markdown

 Users often rely on the `resource_types` endpoint for lists of classes and associated parameters in an environment.
 For such requests, the `resource_types` endpoint is inefficient and can trigger problematic events, such as [manifests being parsed during a catalog request](https://tickets.puppetlabs.com/browse/SERVER-1200).

-To fill these requests more efficiently and safely, Puppet Server 2.3.0 introduced the narrowly defined `environment_classes` endpoint.
+To fulfill these requests more efficiently and safely, Puppet Server 2.3.0 introduced the narrowly defined `environment_classes` endpoint.